-A student who withdraws from the program as a result of the student being called to active duty in a military service of the United States or the Texas National Guard may elect one of the following options: (a) a grade of incomplete with the designation "withdrawn-military" for the courses in the program, other than courses for which the student has previously received a grade on the student's transcript, and the right to re-enroll in the program, if reasonably practicable, not later than the first anniversary of the date the student is discharged from active military duty; or (b) the assignment of an appropriate final grade or credit for the courses in the program, but only if the instructor or instructors of the program determine that the student has: (i) satisfactorily completed at least 90 percent of the required coursework for the program; and (ii) demonstrated sufficient mastery of the program as a result of the student being called to active duty in a military service of the United States or the Texas National Guard shall not be obligated to make any tuition repayments to the school.
+A student who withdraws from the program as a result of the student being called to active duty in a military service of the United States or the Texas National Guard may elect one of the following options: (a) a grade of incomplete with the designation "withdrawn-military" for the courses in the program, other than courses for which the student has previously received a grade on the student's transcript, and the right to re-enroll in the program, if reasonably practicable, not later than the first anniversary of the date the student is discharged from active military duty; or (b) the assignment of an appropriate final grade or credit for the courses in the program, but only if the instructor or instructors of the program determine that the student has: (i) satisfactorily completed at least 90 percent of the required coursework for the program; and (ii) demonstrated sufficient mastery of the program material to receive credit for completing the program.
+Students that withdrawal from program as a result of the student being called to active duty in a military service of the United States or the Texas National Guard shall not be obligated to make any tuition repayments to the school.